-More information on the accounting balance of CSAV's investment in HLAG and all movements during the periods ended September 30, 2021, and December 31, 2020, can be found in Note 14 of the Consolidated Financial Statements.
+More information on the accounting balance of CSAV's investment in HLAG and all movements during the periods ended December 31, 2021, and December 31, 2020, can be found in Note 14 of the Consolidated Financial Statements.

-- The MMUS\$ 22.3 increase in deferred tax assets is attributable to the net effect on taxes of the existing financing structure in euros that the CSAV Group used to invest in HLAG of MMUS\$ 28.6, offset by the effect on taxes of administrative expenses and bank interest recorded in net income for the year.
-During the first nine months of the year, the euro/dollar exchange rate was up, with the dollar appreciating with respect to the euro, thus generating a tax loss for CSAV in Chile and resulting in an income tax benefit and an increase in deferred tax assets for the period.
-These exchange rate variations do not generate cash flows for CSAV. - As of September 30, 2021, total liabilities increased by MMUS\$ 455.9 compared to December 31, 2020.
-This variation is explained by the increase in other current liabilities resulting from the mandatory minimum dividend provision charged to 2021 earnings.
-This effect is offset by the aforementioned debt repayments (Series B bond MMUS\$ 50, Banco BTG Pactual MMUS\$ 20, Banco Itaú Corpbanca MMUS\$ 10, Other -MMUS\$ 1).
+The MMUS\$ 36.6 increase in deferred tax assets is attributable to the net effect on taxes of the existing financing structure in euros that the CSAV Group used to invest in HLAG of MMUS\$ 38.9, offset by the effect on taxes of administrative expenses and bank interest recorded in net income for the year.
+During the year 2021, the euro/dollar exchange rate was up, with the dollar appreciating with respect to the euro, thus generating a tax loss for CSAV in Chile and resulting in an income tax benefit and an increase in deferred tax assets for the period.
+These exchange rate variations do not generate cash flows for CSAV.

+As of December 31, 2021, total liabilities increased by MMUS\$ 829.4 compared to December 31, 2020.
+This variation is explained by the increase in 1) current financial liabilities since CSAV distributed an interim dividend in October 2021 of MMUS\$ 450 charged to net income for the year, financed with bank debt; 2) other current liabilities due to the minimum dividend provision charged to net income for the year 2021.
+This provision does not include the aforementioned interim dividend already distributed.
+These effects are offset by the aforementioned debt repayments (Series B bond - MMUS\$ 50, Banco BTG Pactual - MMUS\$ 20, Banco Itaú Corpbanca - MMUS\$ 10, Other -MMUS\$ 1).